akutruff/HueShift/README.md

 sudo systemctl start hueshift.service sudo systemctl enable hueshift.service
 ```
-Now put your Pi somewhere and leave it on and you now have an automatic sunrise and sunset machine!
+Now put your Pi somewhere, and leave it onl, augh heartily, and you now have an automatic sunrise and sunset machine!

 ### Donate:
 To help pay for further development and allow those to benefit from turnkey geolocation and proxy service when free limits are reached, Bitcoin donations are accepted here: